Can the transmission of the SARS-CoV-2 coronavirus be stopped without total containment via mini-containment cycles?

 One study estimates that this "4 days out - 10 days in" strategy is as effective as total confinement: by reducing the number of contacts between people by 70%, the reproduction rate R falls below 1.
 This study did not analyse the effect of shorter confinement cycles.

 One advantage of this approach is to safeguard 40% of the economy, but also to continue to have a social life and to avoid the cognitive and psychological problems induced by isolation in total confinement.
-The implementation of alternating teams in professional environments - with two teams doing their 4 days work over alternating weeks - allows for continuity in economic activity, without diminishing the effectiveness of the strategy.
+The implementation of alternating teams in professional environments - with two teams performing their 4 days work over alternating weeks - allows for continuity in economic activity, without diminishing the effectiveness of the strategy.

 This containment strategy is based on the results of a multi-parameter-dependent model with the following assumptions:

-- A latency period (time between the moment of contamination and the beginning of the contagious period) of 3 days, which is consistent with current data.
+- A latency period (time between the moment of contamination and the beginning of the contagious period) of 3 days, which is consistent with the current data.
 See the question How long is a person contagious?.

-- a peak of contagiousness that begins approximately 3 days after exposure to coronavirus and lasts 3-5 days, which is consistent with current data.
+- a peak of contagiousness that begins approximately 3 days after exposure to coronavirus and lasts 3-5 days, which is consistent with the current data.
 See the question How long is a person contagious?.

-- a reproduction rate R of less than 3 during work periods, which seems correct given that the average R at the beginning of the epidemic before the implementation of the barrier measures was on average 3
+- a reproduction rate, R, of less than 3 during work periods, which seems correct given that the average R at the beginning of the epidemic before the implementation of the barrier measures was, on average, 3

 - a decrease of at least 80% in the probability of contagion during periods of containment, which seems to be in line with current data

-Total containment can have serious long-term economic, social and psychological consequences.
+Total containment can have serious long-term economic, social, and psychological consequences.
 In order to continue to fight effectively against the spread of the disease, the strategy of alternating cycles of 4 days outside and 10 days confined is a promising alternative.
 Even if this strategy is not implemented on a large scale, applying it on an individual basis is effective since it at least reduces one's own probability of infecting others.
 Of course, do not do this if you are vulnerable, as this strategy does not protect you from contamination: remain vigilant!

 Model estimating epidemic growth according to different applications of the "4 days out and 10 days confined" strategy.
-The number of contacts between people is reduced by 70%, allowing to maintain a reproduction rate R lower than 1.Karin, O., Bar-On, Y. M., Milo, T., Katzir, I., Mayo, A., Korem, Y., ... & Milo, R. (2020).
+The number of contacts between people is reduced by 70%, allowing to maintain a reproduction rate, R, lower than 1.Karin, O., Bar-On, Y. M., Milo, T., Katzir, I., Mayo, A., Korem, Y., ... & Milo, R. (2020).
 Adaptive cyclic exit strategies from lockdown to suppress COVID-19 and allow economic activity. medRxiv.